01 of 09

 The key is restraint.
-Not in size, shape or shade — feel free to go as big and as bold as you want.
+Not in size, shape or shade—feel free to go as big and as bold as you want.
 But purchasing furniture online can be disastrous if you let impulsiveness get the best of you.
-Before buying, take time to consider space, fabric and style.
+Before buying, take the time to consider space, fabric, and style.
 Make sure to think about your lifestyle, too.
 Don't just click "Buy."Continue to 2 of 9 below.

 02 of 09

 Buying a couch online can feel like a leap of faith.
 To soothe your worries, start with this simple step: measure.
 There are a number of things to consider before purchasing your new couch, but the most important consideration is how the furniture will fit in your space.